DataONEorg/dataone-web/content/people/file-7.md

 ---
-avatar: "/uploads/DuaneCosta.png"
+avatar: "/uploads/CorinnaCries.png"
-fullname: Duane Costa
+fullname: Corinna Gries
-firstname: Duane
+firstname: Corinna
-role: Lead Developer (Retired)
+role: Principal Investigator
 organization: Environmental Data Initiative
 d1_role: ''
-shortbio: Duane Costa is a retired team member.
-He worked as a lead developer for the EDI data repository software until June 2019.
-longbio: Duane Costa is a retired team member.
-He worked as a lead developer for the EDI data repository software until June 2019.
+shortbio: Corinna Gries is Principal Investigator of EDI and is based at the University of Wisconsin.
+Corinna leads the data curation, outreach and training activities of EDI.
+longbio: Corinna Gries is Principal Investigator of EDI and is based at the University of Wisconsin.
+Corinna leads the data curation, outreach and training activities of EDI.
-email: ''
+email: cgries@wisc.edu
 title: ''
-draft: true

 ---